kubedb/docs/docs/guides/mysql/concepts/mysql.md

   - `uriSANs` (optional) is a list of URI Subject Alternative Names to be set in the Certificate.
   - `emailSANs` (optional) is a list of email Subject Alternative Names to be set in the Certificate.

-### spec.configSource
+### spec.configSecret

-`spec.configSource` is an optional field that allows users to provide custom configuration for MySQL.
+`spec.configSecret` is an optional field that allows users to provide custom configuration for MySQL.
 This field accepts a [`VolumeSource`](https://github.com/kubernetes/api/blob/release-1.11/core/v1/types.go#L47).
 So you can use any Kubernetes supported volume source such as `configMap`, `secret`, `azureDisk` etc. To learn more about how to use a custom configuration file see [here](/docs/guides/mysql/configuration/using-custom-config.md).

 ### spec.podTemplate